ericpak/Deckard-Cain/README.md

 ---------------------------------------------------------------------------------
 ##### Contact

-If you want to contact the developer, give feedback, submit a bug, or suggest a feature feel free to join the
+If you want to contact the developer, give feedback, submit a bug, or suggest a feature feel free to add AKghost
+#2187 on Discord.